 - A one-minute video looking across to the Shinto Shrine and Almond Eye Bridge in the Japanese Garden, and a Coot nesting on the water

 Our Head Gardener has also taken additional video footage during one of his working days in the Garden.
-Along with some members of his team on a carefully planned rota, our gardeners continue to care for Tatton Park's beautiful Garden during lockdown.
+The gardening team have been following a carefully planned rota to continue their care of Tatton Park's beautiful Gardens during lockdown.
 Join him and step inside our world-renowned Japanese Garden.

 Book/buy Garden Tickets